 - Monty, on the corner of Heros Kalea and Calle Juan Ajuriaguerra Kalea, has outdoor seating for a balmy summer evening.

-A continuation of Abando, there isn’t much of a difference in style of buildings here, if just a little less manicured.
-Shopping is the main focus of this area which admittedly isn’t many children’s idea of fun but one little secret gem of Bilbao that not many tourists seem to have heard of is the Azkuna Zentroa Centre (formerly known as La Alhondiga).
-A contemporary space which seems to house shops, cafes, a library, swimming pool, movie screenings and offices is definitely worth twenty minutes of your time.
+One little secret gem of Bilbao that not many tourists seem to have heard of is the Azkuna Zentroa Centre (formerly known as La Alhondiga).
+A contemporary space that seems to house shops, cafes, a library, swimming pool, movie screenings and offices is definitely worth twenty minutes of your time.
 The centre regularly hosts events and exhibitions so be sure to check their calendar ahead of your visit.